Selling a House using Online Estate Agents

 How will buyers find my property?

-As well as using their own websites, online agencies will use the likes of Rightmove and Zoopla to advertise your home — giving you a potential audience in the tens of thousands.
+As well as using their websites, online agencies will use the likes of Rightmove and Zoopla to advertise your home — giving you a potential audience in the tens of thousands.
 A few online firms will also use local media and physical ‘For Sale’ signs too.

 Do online agents still value homes?

 Yes, your chosen online company will probably send an agent to your home to perform a detailed valuation.
-They will use the basic characteristics of your home and published house price data during the process.
+They will use the essential characteristics of your home and published house price data during the process.
 However, they probably won’t be able to call upon detailed knowledge of the local area.

 What about price negotiations?